 Though it do not so immediately refer to this subject, yet as it tends to corroborate the evidence of the truth of the Mosaic history from facts, we shall mention another thing.
-It is undeniable, that in all countries there are monuments of the flood recorded by Moses; or appearances which cannot be accounted for, on any other hypothesis.
-And the truth of this fact feems to have been almost universally acknowledged by the heathen nations.
-Ovid a heathen poet has written a And what uninspired man, or what man that Poem on it. was not certain, he had the mind of God on the subject, would have ventured his character, as Moses has done in these words, Gen. viii.
-21. 22.
-"And the Lord said in his heart, I will not again curse the ground any more for man's fake, neither will I smite any more every living thing as I have done.
-While the earth remaineth, feed time and harvest, and cold and heat, and summer and winter, and day and night, shall not cease.
-And the prophet Isaiah must have had a full conviction of the truth of this, for he reprefents Jehovah as faying "This is as the covenant of Noah unto me, for as I have sworn that the waters of Noah should no more go over the earth, so have I sworn that I would not be wroth with thee nor rebuke thee.
+It is undeniable, that in all countries there are monuments of the flood recorded by Moses; or appearances which can not be accounted for, on any other hypothesis.
+And the truth of this fact seems to have been almost universally acknowledged by the heathen nations.
+Ovid, a heathen poet, has written a poem on it.
+And what uninspired man, or what man that was not certain he had the mind of God on the subject, would have ventured his character, as Moses has done in these words-Gen. viii, 21, 22: "And the Lord said in his heart, I will not again curse the ground any more for man's sake, neither will I smite any more every living thing as I have done.
+While the earth remaineth, seed-time and harvest, and cold and heat, and summer and winter, and day and night, shall not cease."
+And the prophet Isaiah must have had a full conviction of the truth of this; for he r presents Jehovah as saying, "This is as the covenant of Noah unto me, for as I have sworn that the waters of Noah should no more go over the earth, so have I sworn that I would not be wroth with thee nor rebuke thee."
 Now we see both prophets venturing their characters on it.
-But fince a flood of waters had once overwhelmed the earth, how were they certain it would not do so again? how, but by the inspiration of Gods spirit.
-But Noah's covenant intimates at least implicitly, the destruction of the earth at last.
-It runs thus "While the earth remaineth."
-And the New Testament prophets assure us this destruction will be accomplished by fire.
-And who can doubt the truth of these declarations of Moses?
-"In the day thou eatest thereof thou shalt surely die.
-And to the woman he faid, I will greatly multiply thy forrow and thy conception; in forrow shalt thou bring forth children, and thy defire shall be to thy husband and he shall rule over thee.
-And to Adam he said, " Cursed is the ground for thy fake; in forrow shalt thou eat of it all the days of thy life.
-Thorns also and thislles shall it bring forth to thee; in the sweat of thy face shalt thou eat bread, until thou return unto the ground; for dust thou art, and unto dust shalt thou return."
-And the Hebrew Lawgiver records, that Abel offered the firstlings of his flock and the fat thereof, or fanguinary sacrifices; and it is an incontestible sact that all nations even the most barbarous, before the incarnation of Christ, where employed in offering such facrifices, which practice no doubt was deduced from Adam and Abel.
+But since a flood of waters had once overwhelmed the earth, how were they certain it would not do so again? how, but by the inspiration of God's Spirit.
+But Noah's covenant intimates, at least implicitly, the destruction of the earth at last.
+It runs thus: "While the earth remaineth."
+And the New Testament prophets assure us this destruction will be accomplished by And who can doubt the truth of these declarations of Moses ?-" In the day thou eatest thereof, thou shalt surely die."
+And to the woman he said, "I will greatly multiply thy sorrow and thy conception; in sorrow shalt thou bring forth children, and thy desire shall be to thy husband and he shall rule over thee."
+And to Adam he said, "Cursed is the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life.
+Thorns also and thistles shall it bring forth to thee; in the sweat of thy face shalt thou eat bread, until thou return unto the ground; for dust thou art, and unto dust shalt thou return."
+And the Hebrew lawgiver records, that Abel offered the firstlings of his flock and the fat thereof, or sanguinary sacrifices; and it is an incontestable fact that all nations, even the most barbarous, before the incarnation of Christ, were employed in offering such sacrifices, which practice no doubt was deduced from Adam and Abel.